NixOS containers in ChromeOS

 andsommelier

-, to make it play nicely with ChromeOS. - Lastly, I figured out how to ship it to the Chromebook and run it.
+to integrate nicely with ChromeOS. - I figured out how to get the image on the Chromebook and run it.

 # How-to: Preparing the image